DCAN-Labs/BrainSwipes/docs/tutorials.md

 Each step in a practice's `steps` document should have all of the following:

 - **answer**:
-1 for swipe right, 0 for swipe left.
+1 for pass, 0 for fail.

 - **checks**:
 Instructions for rendering a checklist component.